cym13/various-tutorials/functional_programming.rst

 constant, in O(1).

 This recursion is designed so that it never actually stacks data.
-It is called **tail recursion** and it was theoretically showed that it is always possible to write such a recursion.
+It is called **tail recursion** and it was theoretically shown that it is always possible to write such a recursion.

+(As a side note, it was also shown that any loop can be transformed into a recursion and inversely.)

 Let's see how to do it for the factorial example: